daattali/daattali.github.io/_posts/2015-03-12-beautiful-jekyll-how-to-build-a-site-in-minutes.md

 This site is hosted by **[GitHub Pages](https://pages.github.com/)**, which provides free hosting.
 It also means that the code for the site is public and can be viewed as a git repo ([link](https://github.com/daattali/daattali.github.io)).
-I've wanted a website for a long time but never wanted to pay ridiculous monthly hosting fees, so this was perfect to me.
+I've wanted a website for a long time but never wanted to pay ridiculous monthly hosting fees, so this was perfect for me.

 GitHub Pages uses **[Jekyll](http://jekyllrb.com/)**, which is a simple static-page website generator that focuses on blogging.
 Being a static site generator means that the pages are built just once and just being served when their URL is hit, rather